Golf

 Disc golf is a flying disc sport where players throw a disc at a target, using rules similar to golf.
 Players complete a hole by throwing a disc from a tee area toward a target, throwing again from where the previous throw landed, until the target is reached.

 Located across from Blackwell Rd on Chimney Lake.
-Here you find an incredible 18 hole dynamically designed disc golf course that was created by Lars Bjorklund.
+Here you’ll find an incredible 18 hole (with 4 bonus holes), dynamically designed disc golf course that was created by Lars Bjorklund.
 Tight fairways, technical shots and great views~ Fun is all but guaranteed in this safe, easy-going sport that’s for the “hole” family.
 No charge for playing (or parking) and no restrictions on playing times.
 All you need to pack is your trail runners and your discs.

 Fishing at Chimney Lake